l-adic/snarkl/tutorial/sudoku/Main.md

 > cabal run exe:sudoku-solver
 ```

-from the tutorial root directory, everything should glue with the output of the previous command and generate a file `./snarkl-output/sudoku-assignments.snarkl`.
-If you inspect this file, you should see the assignments for the initial puzzle state as well as a complete solution.
+from the tutorial root directory, everything should glue with the output of the previous command to generate a file `./snarkl-output/sudoku-assignments.snarkl`.
+If you inspect this file, you should see the assignments for the initial puzzle state as well as a complete solution to the r1cs.
 In general solving may not involve directly using the filesystem like this, but for this stand alone example it is the easiest way to proceed.

 ## Generate a Witness

-Now that we have the all of the input assignments, we can generate a witness file our r1cs:
+Now that we have the all of the input assignments, we can generate a witness file for our r1cs:

 ```
 > cabal run exe:sudoku -- solve --assignments-dir snarkl-output